getampt/docs/ai.md

 !!!

 !!! note
-`@ampt/ai` is currently only available on Team plans.
-We will be extending this to additional account levels soon.
+`@ampt/ai` requires AI quota to use.
+You can purchase additional quota in the [Ampt Console](https://ampt.dev) in your Organization settings.
 !!!

 ## Chat